Eastern Cherokee, Southern Iroquois, and United Tribes of South Carolina: Headquarters and purpose

-The ECSIUT was first headquartered in Columbia, South Carolina and founded by William Moreau Goins, who established the group as the Eastern Cherokee, Southern Iroquois, & United Tribes, A Heritage Society on June 27, 1997.
+The ECSIUT was first headquartered in Columbia, South Carolina and founded by William Moreau Goins, who established the group as the "Eastern Cherokee, Southern Iroquois, & United Tribes, A Heritage Society" on June 27, 1997.
+The society formed after the Midlands Intertribal Empowerment Group (MIEG) was established on July 14, 1995, and began holding annual powwows at the South Carolina State Fairgrounds each May.
+Some members of the MIEG subsequently joined the ECSIUT.
 The name of the society was amended to include The Cherokee Indian Tribe of South Carolina, Inc. on November 23, 1999.

 The ECSIUT was established with the mission to "preserve, present, protect, and document Cherokee history and other Native American Indian tribes' cultures and individuals, material culture, historic buildings, and folkways in South Carolina".
+Like its predecessor, the society was intended "to provide an intertribal forum for the Native American people throughout the State of South Carolina to caucus, to discuss educational, health, spiritual, and economic development needs for their respective communities and...to foster a spirit of unified voice among Native American communities."

 Goins served as CEO until his death on November 11, 2017.
 The ECSIUT has since relocated and is presently headquartered in Duncan, South Carolina.

-In April 2020, two and a half years after Goins' death, the ECSIUT elected archaeologist Lamar Nelson as their new Chief, "Tribal CEO," and tribal archeologist.
+In April 2020, two and a half years after Goins' death, the ECSIUT elected archaeologist Lamar Nelson as their new chief, tribal CEO, and archaeologist.
 Nelson previously served on the organization's board.
-He alleges to be of Cherokee descent, describing himself as a 'mixed-blood Native American' on the basis of family tradition, claiming his grandmother was half Cherokee and his grandfather was half Choctaw.
-He has stated that he has practiced his ancestry throughout his life, learned about native plants and Cherokee traditions from his grandmother, and claims that his ancestors are buried beneath Lake Keowee.
+He states that he is of Cherokee descent, describing himself as a "mixed-blood Native American" on the basis of family tradition, stating that his paternal grandmother was half Cherokee, and his paternal grandfather was half Choctaw.
+Based on these statements, Nelson maintains he is one-eighth Cherokee and one-eighth Choctaw.
+Nelson maintains that he has practiced his culture throughout his life, having learned about native plants and Cherokee traditions from his grandmother.
+He states that his great-grandmother was a Cherokee medicine woman and that his ancestors are buried beneath Lake Keowee.

-In his capacity as CEO of the ECSIUT, Nelson has led community programs on Native American history, displaying artifacts, offering to identify items brought by attendees, and appearing in regalia.
+In his capacity as CEO of the ECSIUT, Nelson has led community programs on Native American history, displaying artifacts, offering to identify items that attendees bring, and appearing in regalia.